 Submit Mode will create the formula alias

 %%TFA_POST%% containing the remote script's response.

 The full content of the response (including any HTML markup) can be accessed with formulas using the alias

-We have 2 examples setups you can take a look at, and also some templates!
+We have two example setups you can take a look at, and also some templates!